highruned/proto-server/readme.md

 * Working on the character page.
 Stuck on passing the hero list (storage service/hero digest byte array).

-# Instructions
+# Getting Started

+* Download `proto-game` and follow the instructions there.
-Move your `all.descriptor` file containing the raw Google Protobuf descriptor to the directory you will be running the application, eg. `examples/myserver`.
+* Move your `all.descriptor` file containing the raw Google Protobuf descriptor to the directory you will be running the application, eg. `examples/myserver`.

 # Notes